Classifier-Free Guidance inside the Attraction Basin May Cause Memorization: More Visual Examples

 \section{More Visual Examples}

-In this section, we provide more visual examples comparing our approach with baselines to showcase the effectiveness of our approach in mitigating memorization.
-We provide examples for Scenario 1 in Figure \ref{fig:qual_comp_laion10k_appendix}, Scenario 2 in Figure \ref{fig:Imagenet}, Scenario 3 in Figure \ref{fig:qual_comp_200_memorized_images_appendix} and Scenario 4 in Figure \ref{fig:qual_comp_500_webster_appendix}.
+We provide more visual examples comparing our approach with baselines to showcase the effectiveness of our approach in mitigating memorization.
+We provide examples for Scenario 1 in Figure \ref{fig:qual_comp_laion10k_appendix}, Scenario 2 in Figure \ref{fig:Imagenet}, Scenario 3 in Figure \ref{fig:qual_comp_200_memorized_images_appendix}, and Scenario 4 in Figure \ref{fig:qual_comp_500_webster_appendix}.